Children's Services Policies, Values and Principles

 5. Our Strategy

-The strategy of the Children's Services will be to harness Government policy and funding opportunities to develop evidence-based services that meet the needs of children and families.
+The Strategy of the Children's Services will be to harness Government policy and funding opportunities to develop evidence-based services that meet the needs of children and families.

-We will reflect on and consider feedback on local and national issues and to promote a learning and development culture that will work to provide:
+To reflect on and consider feedback on local and national issues and to promote a learning and development culture that will work to provide:

 - Sustainable and cost-effective structures and services;